-A jobs program is the most effective way to build a base strong enough to take back power globally.
 Regardless of race and class, voters consistently rank “jobs and the economy” as their most important issue.
 A platform that forefronts public investment in well paying and stable jobs is a direct response to these concerns.
 Equally importantly, a jobs program can transform the political terrain by practically demonstrating the power of a progressive platform to address everyone’s concerns.
 This will be highly favorable to all progressive priorities--including those not usually considered "economic," such as criminal justice reform and environmental protection.

-Americans no longer believe that anyone who "works hard" can earn a decent job and a better future.
+In America, people no longer believe that anyone who "works hard" can earn a decent job and a better future.
 And they have good reason.
 Since the rise of neoliberalism in the 1970s, there has been virtually no wage growth except for the wealthiest few.
 In the last decade, things have only gotten worse.
 Jobs created since 2008 have overwhelmingly been part-time, temporary, unstable, low-paying, with no opportunity for advancement.
 For this more than any other reason, the neoliberal status quo has lost legitimacy with American workers and progressives.

 The current progressive economic platform responds to these problems by arguing for the need to increase public contributions from the wealthy and corporations.
-This analysis should continue to be a central part of our platform: it allows us to mobilize the progressive base, to make the case that corporate power is the key obstacle to a new economy, and to take on corporate power in the financial, health insurance, pharmaceutical, and fossil fuel industries.
+This analysis should continue to be a central part of our platform: it allows us to mobilize the progressive base, to make the case that corporate power is the key obstacle to a fair economy, and to take on corporate power in the financial, health insurance, pharmaceutical, and fossil fuel industries.

 This analysis must be part of a broader platform that links wealth redistribution with job creation and inclusive economic growth.
 Voters are looking for a positive vision of how to restore the link between work and a better future.
 For this reason, a massive jobs program that combines significant investments in public goods with a clear vision for economic, racial, and social justice is essential.